- Home

 - How to use your ORCA card on the Sounder - Fare payment is easy with an ORCA (One Regional Card for All) card.
 Be sure to tap at the beginning and end of every trip — Sound Transit Fare Ambassadors may issue warnings to riders who do not tap their ORCA card.

-- Find a schedule and plan your trip - In addition to the standard schedules, the Sounder also offers additional service to special events like Seahawks, Kraken, Mariners and Sounders FC games and the Races at Emerald Downs.
+- Find a schedule and plan your trip - In addition to the standard schedules, the Light rail also offers additional service to special events like Seahawks, Kraken, Mariners and Sounders FC games and the Races at Emerald Downs.

-- See if you qualify for a Regional Reduced Fare Permit (RRFP) - Apply online or visit any DSHS office in Pierce County to apply for a RRFP.
+- See if you qualify for a Regional Reduced Fare Permit (RRFP) - Apply in-person at Pierce Transit's Customer Service Center at Tacoma Dome Station, online or by mail.

 - How to ride the train - Learn how with this step-by-step First Time Sounder Guide.